DevExpress/devextreme-reactive/packages/dx-react-grid/docs/README.md

 );
 ```

 Note that in the previous example, the TableView plugin is linked after the data processing one.
-The same rule applies to visualization plugins.
-See the following example:
+The same rule applies to visualization plugins:

 ```js
 import {